rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-Unfortunately, Java still lacks of value classes, so we need to use regular types to model data.
-Once [project Valhalla](https://openjdk.org/projects/valhalla/) will be completed the `UserName`, `Email`, and `Repository` classes will be replaced with proper value classes.
+Unfortunately, Java still lacks value classes, so we need to use regular types to model data.
+Once [project Valhalla](https://openjdk.org/projects/valhalla/) is completed, the `UserName`, `Email`, and `Repository` classes will be replaced with proper value classes.

-We define also a logger that we'll use to print some useful information to the console:
+We also define a logger that we'll use to print some helpful information to the console:

 ```java
 private static final Logger LOGGER = LoggerFactory.getLogger("GitHubApp");
 ```

 How can we retrieve the needed information?
 Well, the GitHub API provides a RESTful interface that we can use to retrieve the information we need.
-In details, we need to perform two requests: one to retrieve the user information and one to retrieve the repositories of the user.
+In detail, we need to perform two requests: one to retrieve the user information and one to retrieve the repositories of the user.
 From the first one, we retrieve the username and the email address, while from the second one, we retrieve the repositories of the user.

 We don't need to implement the actual interaction with the GitHub API.
 So, we'll use a simplified version of the clients.
-Here is the interfaces we'll use:
+Here are the interfaces we'll use:

 ```java
 interface FindUserByIdPort {